magento/merchdocs/src/tax/vertex-setup.md

    - Choose the **Country** where the business is located.

-   - Enter a **Company Code** that will be used to establish the connect between Vertex and your Magento installation.
+   - Enter a **Company Code** that will be used to establish the connect between Vertex and your Commerce instance.

-      Take note of this Company Code, because you will need it later for the Magento configuration.
+      Take note of this Company Code, because you will need it later for the Commerce configuration.

    - Verify the **Company Name/Filing Entity** that was initially entered during the Vertex registration.
 If necessary, update the value.